-To maintain transparency of the inventory and visibility of the GHG data from Tokelau, sector 6 (Other) is used to present emissions from Tokelau's own sectors in the CRTs.
+To maintain transparency of the inventory and visibility of the GHG data from Tokelau, CRT sector 6 (Other) is used to present emissions from Tokelau's own sectors in the CRTs.
 This chapter provides an overview of Tokelau's economy and industry.
-It includes information on emissions trends and methodological notes in regard to the GHG emissions from Tokelau.
+It includes information on emissions trends, roles and responsibilities, quality-assurance and quality-control planning, methodological notes in regard to the GHG emissions from Tokelau.